New Workplaces: Innovative Environments in Practice

 Andreas Grieb has been a judge since 1994.
 Initially at the District Court Josefstadt, since 2007 at the Regional Court for Civil Law with a focus on real estate and medical law.
 He has extensive teaching experience in Facility Management and Real Estate Law at TU Wien as well as the University of Vienna.
 Furthermore, he is author and has been a board member of the Housing and Tenancy Law Section of the Association of Austrian Judges since 2008.
 He has been an emergency paramedic and driver for over 30 years and is currently deputy rescue commander at the Vienna Red Cross.

 Univ.Ass.
 DI Lisa Thrainer studied architecture at TU Graz and graduated in 2014.
 She worked for different architecture offices in Germany, France and Austria.
-Since 2020, Lisa Thrainer has been a university assistant in the Real Estate & Facility Management at TU Wien., opens an external URL in a new window Her research focuses on Facility Management Trends in Europe and New Ways of Working.
+Since 2020, Lisa Thrainer has been a university assistant in the Real Estate & Facility Management at TU Wien, opens in new window.
+Her research focuses on Facility Management Trends in Europe and New Ways of Working.

 Dr. Michael Lagler studied law at the University of Salzburg and business law at the Pallas Consortium in the Netherlands.
 He has extensive teaching experience at the University of Salzburg and the University of the Pacific in Sacramento / California, is an author and has been Managing Partner at Schönherr since February 2017.